puppetlabs/bolt/pre-docs/applying_manifest_blocks.md

 [Writing plans](writing_plans.md)

-## A short example
+## Create a sample manifest for nginx on Linux

-To get started, we'll show creating a manifest for web server and running it as a plan in Bolt.
-We'll put this module in Bolt's default Boltdir (`~/.puppetlabs/bolt`).
+Create a manifest to set up a web server with [nginx](https://nginx.org) and run it as a plan.

-### nginx on Linux

-Setting up a web server using [nginx](https://nginx.org):
+Save this module in the Bolt default Boltdir (`~/.puppetlabs/bolt`).

 1. Go to `~/.puppetlabs/bolt/modules`
-1. Create a new module with `pdk new module profiles` and add a `plans` directory (or create `~/.puppetlabs/bolt/modules/profiles/plans`)
+1. Create a new module.
+   * If you use PDK, run `pdk new module profiles` and add a `plans` directory
+   * Otherwise create `~/.puppetlabs/bolt/modules/profiles/plans`
 1. Add the following code to the manifest `profiles/plans/nginx_install.pp`
    ```
    plan profiles::nginx_install(